-The Unica Building Intelligence cluster provides building automation, data analysis, and Internet of Things (IoT) solutions.
+The Unica Building Intelligence cluster provides building automation, data analysis and Internet of Things (IoT) solutions.
 This enables customers to integrate all technical installations in a building to create a smart building.
-The increasing interest in intelligent building automation offers a lot of market potential, which is reflected in the growth in revenue and result of this cluster.
-This growth was boosted by the acquisition of Numan & Kant in March 2020, an expansion that has made Unica Building Intelligence one of the largest providers of solutions for intelligent building automation in the Netherlands.
+The increasing interest in intelligent building automation offers great market potential, reflected in the growth in revenue and result of this cluster.
+This growth was enhanced by the acquisition of Numan & Kant in March 2020, an expansion that made Unica Building Intelligence one of the largest providers of solutions for intelligent building automation in the Netherlands.